statebox/idris-ct/README.md

 This repository contains several definitions from category theory.

-The code is written in [Idris](https://idris-lang.org/), which allows us to write explicitly properties and proofs.
+The project is written in [Idris](https://idris-lang.org/), which allows us to state properties (logical propositions) of the code, along with their formal proofs, in the code itself.
+These provide guarantees that the code is correct by construction.

-We are actually using literate Idris, so that we can integrate seamlessly code and documentation.
+Moreover, we are using *literate* Idris, so that we can seamlessly integrate code and documentation, and produce prose documentation alongside the compiled artifacts.

 If you want a more detailed and slow introduction to the library, please have a look at the series of blog posts we are writing: